turbot/steampipe-mod-aws-insights/dashboards/s3/docs/s3_bucket_report_inventory.md

 This report answers the following questions:

 - How many buckets are there across my accounts?
-- What are the key properties and configurations of each bucket?
+- When were the buckets created?
 - Which buckets have public policies, versioning, lifecycle rules, or logging enabled?
+- What tags are on each bucket?
 - How are buckets distributed across accounts and regions?